-Glucosamine regulates the synthesis of collagen in cartilage and promotes healthy joints (2).
-Chondroitin inhibits destructive enzymes in joint fluid and cartilage and both contribute to the formation of cartilage (2).
+Glucosamine regulates the synthesis of collagen in cartilage and promotes healthy joints.
+Chondroitin inhibits destructive enzymes in joint fluid and cartilage, both of which contribute to the formation of cartilage.

 Together, this makes glucosamine and chondroitin popular supplements for dogs with osteoarthritis.